Bayonne Bridge: Late 2000s and early 2010s: Plans for roadbed raising

-According to the Port Authority, the "Raise the Roadway" project will have many benefits, the first being that it would allow larger, more environmentally friendly ships to pass through the port.
+According to the Port Authority, the "Raise the Roadway" project would have many benefits, the first being that it would allow larger, more environmentally friendly ships to pass through the port.
 As a result of the project, the proportion of the arc above the roadway would be reduced, with only 22 cables suspending the new roadway below the arch as opposed to 30 cables holding up the old roadway.
 As for the roadway itself, the single roadway would be replaced by two new roadway decks with new supporting piers and approach roads.
 Route 440 would be widened from one 40 ft roadway with no shoulders and four 10 ft lanes, to two 30 ft 9 in roadways with two 12 ft lanes each, a median divider, and 4 ft 9 in shoulders.
 There would also be a bikeway and walkway the entire length of the bridge, with access ramps to replace stairs.
 The design also allows for future transit service such as light rail.
 Extending the Hudson-Bergen Light Rail line to Staten Island over the bridge has been proposed, though final design plans do not include a rapid transit component.
 Finally, the project would support nearly 2,800 jobs and $240–380 million in wages throughout the construction industry, as well as $1.6 billion of economic activity.

 The CoE estimated that raising the Bayonne Bridge would produce a $3.3 billion national benefit, noting that 12% of all US international containers pass under the bridge, that the port indirectly creates 269,900 jobs, and that port activity generates $11 billion in annual national wages.
 The project would allow 12,000-container ships to pass under the bridge, increasing capacity; before the project, the largest ships allowed to pass under the bridge were 9,000-container ships.
 Congressmen from both New York and New Jersey pressed the Port Authority to act quickly, despite lowered revenues from reduced traffic at the Port Authority's six crossings.
 The Port Authority announced its official plan in 2011.
 The Coast Guard held two public meetings about the bridge in 2012.
 Improvements at Port Jersey on the Upper New York Bay were also underway.